NCC-CNC/wheretowork/README.md

-After installing both programs, you can install the application by [cloning this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) and then using the following system command:
+After installing both programs, you can install the application by [cloning this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) and then using the following system commands:

 ``` bash
 docker-compose pull